Data Mining Project Helps Search Academic Papers Faster, More Efficiently

 The software can search thousands of papers in just a few minutes.
 Previously, this task could take multiple high-quality researchers days or even weeks to complete manually.

 The program finds, or crawls, scholarly articles on the web and then downloads, or scrapes, content from those articles onto a server.
 Then, the program mines the articles for relevant scientific data, which includes information such as abstracts, methods, conclusions, references and captions.
-The program can also extract data from diagrams, such as phylogenetic trees or chemical equations.
+The program can also extract data from diagrams, like phylogenetic trees, or chemical equations.

 “One of the most important things in a paper is actually the captions,” Murray-Rust said.
 “If you look at the captions to the figures—without looking at the paper—you can probably tell what the paper is about because they have known phrases.”